0xPIT/dskrbt/README.md

 `This is a work in progress`

+#### License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.

+#### Project sources

 - https://github.com/0xPIT/dskrbt
 - http://www.thingiverse.com/thing:97291

 ### What?

 I intend to archive all of my several hundred audio CDs to gain shelf space.
-So I try to build a small robot that
+So I try to build a small robot capable of changing the disks that

 - uses as few parts as possible
-- buildable from cheap, standard or scrap, plus 3D printed parts
+- can be built from cheap, standard or scrap-, plus some 3D printed parts
-- small size, can be stowed away
+- is of small size so that it can be stowed away easily

 ![Status](http://thingiverse-production.s3.amazonaws.com/renders/82/27/06/aa/85/P1020512_2_preview_featured.jpg)
 ![Status](http://thingiverse-production.s3.amazonaws.com/renders/7f/3d/3c/7c/c6/P1020511_preview_featured.jpg)

 ### Design

-Like most ecommercial units, I believe that a beam with a grabber mechanism should work best and helps to get a rather small unit.
-I was thinking about a suitable mechanism for a grabber that is easy to build and found no satisfactory solution.
-There's a project available using a carved wooden grabber with a solenoid, but thats too fragile in my opinion.
-After finding cheap industrial vacuum cups on ebay, I decided to go with that.
+Like most commercial units, I believe that a beam with a grabber mechanism should work best and helps to get a rather small unit.
+I was thinking about a suitable mechanism for grabing, that is easy to build but found no satisfactory solution.
+There's a project available using a carved wooden grabber with a solenoid, but thats too fragile in my opinion, also probably heavy.
+After finding cheap industrial vacuum cups on ebay (10€), I decided to go with that.

-#### Parts used:
+#### Parts used (so far)

-- 8mm Rod from old printer
+- 8mm rod from old printer
-- GT2 timing belt from old scanner
+- GT2 timing belt from old scanner for Z axis
+- smaller GT2 timing belt for X (rotational) axis
 - 3D-printed belt pulleys
   - find several openscad pulleys on thingiverse
-- Ball bearings, one flanged
+- ball bearings, one flanged (F688ZZ), one normal (608)
+- tiny ball bearing pressed into the idler pulley
-- 3D-printed bearing holder
+- 3D-printed bearing holder (inside enclosure)
-- Aluminum Enclosure
+- cheapo aluminum enclosure
-- Industrial vacuum cup with spring
+- industrial vacuum cup with spring [ebay](http://www.ebay.de/itm/160774763977) + [ebay](http://www.ebay.de/itm/160776083251)
-- Two stepper motors from old scanners
+- two stepper motors from old scanners
   - Mitsumi M35SP-7N, 4 Ohms, set to ~500mA
   - Motor pinions fit GT2 belt
+- [Crumbuino](http://chip45.de/products/crumbuino-nano_arduino_compatible_atmega328_module_board_usb.php), similar to an Arduino Nano
-- Arduino Nano + 2 pololu stepper controllers
+- 2 pololu / StepStick stepper controller [ebay](http://www.ebay.de/itm/280877891763)
-- grbl 0.9x to control the beast
+- [grbl](https://github.com/grbl/grbl) 0.9x to control the beast

 ### Issues & Todo